mhelvens/graph.js/README.md

 <a name="Graph#ensureVertex"></a>
 #### *graph*.ensureVertex(key, [value])
 Make sure a vertex with a specific key exists in this graph.
-If it already exists, nothing is done.
-If it does not yet exist, a new vertex is added with the given value.
+If it already exists, do nothing.
+If it does not yet exist, add a new vertex with the given value.

 | Param | Type | Description |